seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 And given you your love.
 Our master Mars
 Hath vouch'd his oracle, and to Arcite gave
 The grace of the contention So the deities
-Have show'd due justice.--Bear this hence.
+Have show'd due justice. - Bear this hence. /

-Arcite is carried out.
+*Arcite is carried out.*

 **Palamon**
 / O cousin,
 That we should things desire which do cost us
 The loss of our desire!
 That nought could buy
-Dear love but loss of dear love!
+Dear love but loss of dear love! /

 **Theseus**
 / Never fortune